 Breast Enlargement— also known as augmentation mammoplasty — is surgery to increase breast size.
 It involves placing breast implants under breast tissue or chest muscles.

-Women choose to have breast augmentation surgery to balance the proportion between the breast and body, as well as gain a shapelier contour.
-Breast augmentation, one of the most popular and common cosmetic surgeries, involves the placement of a silicone or saline breast implant beneath or over the chest muscle to increase breast size.
+Women choose to have balance the proportion between the breast and body, as well as gain a shapelier contour.
+Breast Augmentation Surgery, is one of the most popular and common cosmetic surgeries, involves the placement of a silicone or saline breast implant beneath or over the chest muscle to increase breast size.
 In most cases, the incision is made either around the lower half of the nipple or under the breast crease, which leaves practically no scar resulting in a natural appearance.

 What to Expect

 The client’s overall health, along with the current breast size and breast shape will be discussed during the initial consultation.
 Additionally, we will evaluate the underlying bone anatomy of the chest, the presence of breast masses (if any), the looseness of the skin of the breasts (if any) and the client’s overall body shape in proportion to the breasts.
 Finally, measurements will be taken of the breasts to help determine the implant size.
 This evaluation will help to develop a customized and individual breast augmentation plan.

 Things to consider